 Your account is now configured for MFA.
-When you log in to the Redis Cloud Admin Console, you are sent an authentication code by text message that you must enter.
+When you log in to the Redis Cloud admin console, you are sent an authentication code by text message.

-To change the mobile phone number, click Configure for the text message code and enter the new mobile phone number.
+To change the mobile phone number, select Configure for the text message code and enter the new mobile phone number.

 We recommend that you also configure MFA for an Authenticator app as a second method of MFA.
-If you cannot login to your account because of MFA, contact Support.
+If you can’t login to your account because of MFA, contact Support.

 Configuring MFA for an authenticator app

 After you configure MFA for text messages, you can also configure MFA to work with a Time-based One-Time Password (TOTP) app such as Google Authenticator.
-Then when you log in to the Redis Cloud Admin Console, you can select to use either an authentication code sent by text message or an authentication code shown in the Authenticator app for MFA.
+Then when you log in to the admin console, you can select to use either an authentication code sent by text message or an authentication code shown in the Authenticator app for MFA.